Corporate

 Corporate wellness and retreat facilities

-The wood-fired sauna seats six and reaches a hundred and eighty by sunset in winter.
+The sauna seats six (holds eight) and reaches 90°C in forty minutes from cold.
 The lake is fifteen feet away.
 Most teams figure out the rhythm by day two: session, sauna, swim, dinner — yes, even in February.

 Yoga instructors come in from Cobble Hill if you'd like a Saturday morning class.
 Two days' notice.